Shigellosis

-Shigellosis is an infection of the intestines caused by Shigella bacteria.
+Shigellosis, known historically as dysentery, is an infection of the intestines caused by Shigella bacteria.
 Symptoms generally start one to two days after exposure and include diarrhea, fever, abdominal pain, and feeling the need to pass stools even when the bowels are empty.
 The diarrhea may be bloody.
 Symptoms typically last five to seven days and it may take several months before bowel habits return entirely to normal.
 Complications can include reactive arthritis, sepsis, seizures, and hemolytic uremic syndrome.

 Shigellosis is caused by four specific types of Shigella.
 These are typically spread by exposure to infected feces.
 This can occur via contaminated food, water, or hands or sexual contact.
 Contamination may be spread by flies or when changing diapers (nappies).
 Diagnosis is by stool culture.

 The risk of infection can be reduced by properly washing the hands.
 There is no vaccine.
 Shigellosis usually resolves without specific treatment.
 Rest, and sufficient fluids by mouth, are recommended.
 Bismuth subsalicylate may help with the symptoms; however, medications that slow the bowels such as loperamide are not recommended.
 In severe cases antibiotics may be used but resistance is common.
 Commonly used antibiotics include ciprofloxacin and azithromycin.

 A 2005 report by the World Health Organization estimated that shigellosis occurs in at least 80 million people and results in about 700,000 deaths a year globally.
 Most cases occur in the developing world.
 Young children are most commonly affected.
 Outbreaks of disease may occur in childcare settings and schools.
 It is also relatively common among travelers.
 In the United States about half a million cases occur a year.

 Signs and symptoms

-Signs and symptoms may range from mild abdominal discomfort to full-blown dysentery characterized by cramps, diarrhea, with slimy-consistent stools, fever, blood, pus, or mucus in stools or tenesmus.
+Signs and symptoms may range from mild abdominal discomfort to severe dysentery characterized by cramps, diarrhea, with slimy-consistent stools, fever, blood, pus, or mucus in stools or tenesmus.
 Onset time is 12 to 96 hours, and recovery takes 5 to 7 days.

 Infections are associated with mucosal ulceration, rectal bleeding, and drastic dehydration.
 Reactive arthritis and hemolytic uremic syndrome are possible sequelae that have been reported in the aftermath of shigellosis.

 The most common neurological symptom includes seizures.